-Time picker in the alarm application is actually the core part of interaction with the app and the primary element at which motion design and development play the vital role for establishing both usability and visual harmony.
+Time picker in the alarm application is actually the core part of the interaction with the app and the primary element at which motion design and development play the vital role in establishing both usability and visual harmony.
 Let’s see how science, calculations and code are able to transform into beauty and style.

 All the content of animation is placed on custom subclass UIView, for this case we call it AnimatedDayView.